learnitguide/kubernetes-and-ansible/README.md

 configure_worker_nodes.yml - Ansible Playbook to join worker nodes with master node.

-clear_k8s_setup.yml - Delete entire configurations from all nodes.
+clear_k8s_setup.yml - Ansible Playbook helps to delete entire configurations from all nodes.

 playbooks - Its a directory holds all playbooks.